AliSoftware/OHHTTPStubs/README.md

 ## Swift Package Manager

-`OHHTTPStubs` is compatible with Swift Package Manager, and provides 2 targets for consumption: `OHHTTPStubsCore` and `OHHTTPStubsSwift`.
+`OHHTTPStubs` is compatible with Swift Package Manager, and provides 2 targets for consumption: `OHHTTPStubs` and `OHHTTPStubsSwift`.

-* `OHHTTPStubsCore` is equivalent to the `OHHTTPStubs` subspec.
+* `OHHTTPStubs` is equivalent to the `OHHTTPStubs` subspec.
 * `OHHTTPStubsSwift` is equivalent to the `OHHTTPStubs/Swift` subspec.

 _Note: We currently do not have support for the HTTPMessage or Mocktail subspecs in Swift Package Manager.
 If you are interested in these, please open an issue to explain your needs._